Holovanivsk: History

-During World War II the village was under Nazi German occupation, the Jewish population of the village largely exterminated in two major operations in late September 1941 and February 1942.
+During World War II the village was under Nazi German occupation, and its Jewish population was largely exterminated in two major operations in late September 1941 and February 1942.
 The town was liberated the Red Army on March 17, 1944.
-A local public garden on the grounds of the Museum of the History of Golovaniv District contains a mass grave of Jewish remains with a memorial inscribed: “The shooting place of residents of Golovanevsk village.”
+A local public garden on the grounds of the Museum of the History of Holovanivsk District contains a mass grave of Jewish remains with a memorial inscribed: "The shooting place of residents of Holovanivsk village."

 In January 1989 the population was 7066 people.

 In January 2013 the population was 6133 people.

+Until 26 January 2024, Holovanivsk was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Holovanivsk became a rural settlement.